 The Best Winter Candles Of 2019 That Don't Smell Like Sugar Cookies

-As I drove down Brooklyn's Flatbush Avenue this weekend, I noticed that things looked a bit... dim.
-Not just because it was already nightfall at 5 p.m., but because there were hardly any holiday lights up.
-Typically, the city is ablaze with twinkling decorations all over come December 1.
-But as for me and most of my inner circle, holiday cheer typically comes in the form of a themed espresso drink and a couple swipes of glittery makeup for after-work events.
-I don't have a stoop to wrap with tinsel, or much space in my studio for a tree — but I can make room on my coffee table for winter candles I've discovered in 2019 — preferably, ones that don't smell like sugar cookies or hot chocolate.
+As I drove down Brooklyn's Flatbush Avenue this weekend, I noticed that things looked a bit... dim, a reflection of the year we just came out of.
+For me and most of my inner circle, winter cheer typically comes in the form of a themed espresso drink and a couple swipes of glittery makeup for after-work events, but those opportunities have been few and far-between lately.
+That said, I've relied on candles for comfort, an outlet to make me feel like I'm someplace else either than my small apartment.
+I've made room on my coffee table for winter candles I've discovered — preferably, ones that don't smell like sugar cookies or hot chocolate.

 This rich blend of aged brandy, topped with notes of ginger and orange, are almost better than the top shelf open bar at your company's office party.
 Almost.